aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-image-manipulation-aspose-imaging-java/_index.md

 ## Implementation Guide

-Let's break down each feature of our image manipulation task into manageable steps.

-### Load and Display Image Dimensions
+### Load and Display Image Dimensions *(image dimensions java / read image size java)*

 #### Overview
-Loading an image and retrieving its dimensions is fundamental for any image processing task, allowing us to understand the scale at which we are working.
+Reading an image’s width and height is the first step in any processing pipeline.
+Knowing the dimensions lets you decide whether to resize, crop, or apply other transformations.

-#### Step-by-Step Implementation
+#### Step‑by‑Step

 **1. Import Necessary Classes:**